What is it?

 - Cold sores (Herpes labialis).
 Research so far suggests that applying 6% tea tree oil gel 5 times daily does not significantly improve cold sores.

-- Yeast infections in the mouth and throat (thrush; also known as oropharyngeal candidiasis) in people with AIDS.
+- Yeast infections in the mouth and throat (thrush; also known as oropharyngeal candidiasis).
 Because people with AIDS have a weak immune system, they sometimes come down with “opportunistic” infections such as thrush.
 There is some evidence that tea tree oil might be beneficial in patients with HIV/AIDS whose thrush does not respond to usual antifungal medications such as fluconazole.
 Swishing and expelling tea tree oil solution for two to four weeks seems to improve symptoms.
+There is also early evidence that using tea tree oil as part of an essential oil mixture might improve oral comfort in cancer patients.
+However, adding 1 mL of tea tree oil to a standard conditioner treatment does not reduce infections and inflammation in people with dentures.

 - Ear infections.